-Northern California sheriff’s deputy shot to death; 2 held
+California deputy fatally shot, ride-along passenger injured

 SOMERSET, Calif.
 (AP) - A Northern California sheriff’s deputy has been shot to death while responding to a call in the rural Sierra Nevada foothills.

-The El Dorado County Sheriff’s Office says Deputy Brian Ishmael was fatally shot early Wednesday in the community of Somerset and a ride-along passenger with him was injured.
+The El Dorado County Sheriff’s Office says Deputy Brian Ishmael was fatally shot early Wednesday in the community of Somerset and a that ride-along passenger with him was injured.

-An office statement says two men were taken into custody but the scene remains active, with a large contingent of law enforcement officers and a helicopter in the area about 45 miles (72 kilometers) east of Sacramento.
+A statement from the sheriff’s office says two men were detained and that a large contingent of law enforcement officers and a helicopter remained at the scene in about 45 miles (72 kilometers) east of Sacramento.

-The statement has no information about the specific circumstances.
+The statement provided no details about how the events unfolded.

 The deputy was a four-year veteran of the El Dorado County Sheriff’s Office and previously worked for Placerville Police Department.